German SPD backs coalition talks, leader vows tough approach

 “But it is also difficult for the conservatives because they know any deal still has to go through SPD members,” Roemmele told Phoenix television.

-Additional reporting by Michael Nienaber and Madeline Chambers in Berlin; Editing by John Stonestreet and Elaine Hardcastle
+Additional reporting by Michael Nienaber and Madeline Chambers in Berlin; Editing by John Stonestreet, Elaine Hardcastle, William Maclean